Chi-Chi's: European franchise

 In 2002, Francis Leroy of Belgium purchased the master franchise for Belgium, and later the master franchises for Europe in 2008, North Africa in 2011, and China in 2012.
 The European-based company tried to expand into Denmark in 2011 without much success.

 In the first half of 2015, the chain in Belgium had to close five under-performing restaurants.
 Chi-Chi's expanded into Austria by opening their first restaurant in Vienna in 2018.

-The last snapshot of the European chain's official website in January 2022 showed that the company had three locations left, two in Liege, and one in Brugge, all in Belgium.
-There is no evidence that the website was active much beyond May 2022.
+The European chain's official website in January 2022 listed three remaining Belgium locations, with two in Liege and one in Brugge.
 The Brugge location announced on Facebook that it was closing in October 2022.

-Grocery brand

-In 1987, Hormel Foods acquired the rights to produce and market Chi-Chi's branded salsa and related products in the United States.
-By 1996, Hormel made $60 million annually from their product line.
-In 2009, Hormel formed a 50:50 joint venture with Mexico-based food manufacturer Herdez Del Fuerte called MegaMex Foods, LLC, to manufacture and distribute Mexican food products in the United States.
-The Chi-Chi's brand was part of this new company along with other related food brands such as Herdez, La Victoria, and Búfalo brands.
-The Chi-Chi's brand included salsas, dips, tortillas, tortilla chips, and taco seasoning mixes.
-Chi-Chi's branded food products are usually found in major supermarkets and discount stores.

-In April 2021, MegaMex hired a TikTok personality as their Chi-Chi's brand ambassador for that year's Cinco de Mayo advertising period.
+The last restaurant in European franchise closed in 2024 in Vienna.